 Note on COVID-19

 We are monitoring the COVID-19 pandemic and may make changes to the fair format, masking, and/or distancing requirements.
-Masks are required for all attendees and exhibitors inside Coffman Memorial Union.
+Masks are encouraged for all attendees and exhibitors inside Coffman Memorial Union.
 If you are feeling sick, please stay home.